 Another career experience of note included being one of two associates and a principal that started-up Anthrosphere, Inc., a Santa Barbara-based environmental consulting firm, which was later acquired by a Fortune 500 company.
 Mr. Naito also served as a part-time university lecturer in environmental management at Cal Poly San Luis Obispo.

-Mr. Naito’s work has been honored 36 times, most recently in 2016, in award competitions held by the Public Relations Society of America, the Los Angeles Press Club, the Healthcare Public Relations and Marketing Association, and the California Association of Public Information Officials.
+Mr. Naito’s work has been honored 36 times in award competitions held by the Public Relations Society of America, the Los Angeles Press Club, the Healthcare Public Relations and Marketing Association, and the California Association of Public Information Officials.
 In the course of his career, Mr. Naito has successfully handled dozens of major controversies and crisis management situations.
 He has conducted media training sessions for executives and has also guest lectured on communications at nine Southern California universities, receiving consistently positive evaluations from graduate and undergraduate students.

 A significant part of Mr. Naito’s career and life are documented (e.g., profiles, writings, quotes as spokesperson on subjects) in the Los Angeles Times archives (the documents are accessible at www.latimes.com).